-RICS Building Surveys In London
+RICS Level 3 Building Surveys In London

-A RICS Building Survey is the most detailed of our property surveys.
+A RICS Level 3 Building Survey is the most detailed of our property surveys.
 It is sometimes referred to as a Level Three survey.
 The Building Survey gives you a thorough assessment of the structure, condition and construction of a property, as well as technical advice on any repairs needed.

-We recommend the RICS building survey if:
+We recommend the RICS level 3 building survey if:

 - The property is in poor condition, or